Both sides previous revisionPrevious revisionNext revision | Previous revision |

 This value (in fF) is added to a node whenever it appears on the RHS of a production rule (per subcircuit).
 This can be used to "pessimize" your spice simulations to account for wiring capacitance.
 This can be overridden with the "loadcap=value" attribute in the production rule itself. | This value (in fF) is added to a node whenever it appears on the RHS of a production rule (per subcircuit).
 This can be used to "pessimize" your spice simulations to account for wiring capacitance.
 This can be overridden with the "loadcap=value" attribute in the production rule itself.
 Since these capacitance values aren't explicit capacitors in the layout, it is convenient to be able to emit a netlist that omits these capacitance values entirely.
 To do so, the ''ignore_loadcap'' parameter can be set. |

-| int ignore_loadcap 0 |
+real unit_cap 1e-15 | int ignore_loadcap 0 |

-| Setting it to one will omit the capacitance devices.
+This value is used to specify the size of the unit capacitor used for explicit capacitors specified in the ''prs'' sublanguage.
+If unspecified, it is taken to be 1fF. | Setting it to one will omit the capacitance devices.
 This option is set by ''prs2net'' when the command-line option ''-l'' is used. |

 | |